jerahmeel200/dragNdrop/README.md

-# Image Gallery App with Authentication
+#DND Gallery App with Authentication

-Welcome to the Image Gallery App, a user-friendly application designed for authenticated users to effortlessly explore and manage their image collections.
+Welcome to the DND Gallery App, a user-friendly application designed for authenticated users to effortlessly explore and manage their image collections.
 This app utilizes Firebase for user authentication and offers a range of features, including image search and the ability to rearrange images.

 ## Getting Started

-To kickstart your experience with the Image Gallery App, please follow these initial steps:
+To kickstart your experience with the DND Gallery App, please follow these initial steps:

 ### User Authentication